Past Outstanding Students

 Students Rave About Spring Break Trip to Chilean Patagonia

 During spring break, 19 people, including 14 students, ventured to the Chilean Patagonia.
-The trip was planned by Professors Laura Rademacher (Earth & Environmental Sciences) and Traci Roberts-Camps (Modern Languages & Literature) as a way to meld studies of culture and geology.
+The trip was planned by Professors Laura Rademacher (Geological & Environmental Sciences) and Traci Roberts-Camps (Modern Languages & Literature) as a way to meld studies of culture and geology.
 The Spanish and Geology students who went had the experience of a lifetime.